darshanman40/mediastinct_demo/Readme.md

 ##### Bugs:
-- Inconsistency with highest biding Ad (06-July-17)
+- ~~Inconsistency with highest biding Ad (06-July-17)~~: Fixed with locking-unlocking sync.Mutex for each client request (07-July-17).